 Due to mismanagement and embezzlement, any money she once had was gone and she owed hundreds of thousands of dollars in back taxes to the IRS.
 Garland had tried to end her life on numerous occasions.

-READ More: Salvador Allende
+READ More: Melissa Gilbert

 In a desperate financial state, she made what would be her final New York appearances at the Palace Theatre in July, performing sold-shows with her children Lorna and Joey Luft from her marriage to former manager Sidney Luft.
 The majority of Garland’s earnings from the shows were reportedly seized for back taxes.